kruschid/typesafe-routes/docs/tutorials/angular-router.md

 ## The problem

-Routing libraries are usually built on string templates like `/segment/:parameter` and have needed pathnames to match these templates, like `/segment/value`.
-But when the template is altered without updating each and every pathname that corresponds to that route, links can break easily and undetected.
-Automated testing can help reduce this, but it also introduces new issues.
-In addition to the possibility that it is impractical to accomplish full path coverage (that is, to test every potential link path) tests are typically closely linked to implementation, so adding more tests makes maintenance more work.
+Routing libraries are usually built on string templates, such as `/segment/:parameter`, and require pathnames that match these templates, like `/segment/value`.
+However, if the code associated with the template is altered without updating every corresponding pathname for that route, links can easily break and go undetected.
+Automated component testing can help reduce this risk, but it might also introduce new issues.
+Beyond the potential impracticality of achieving complete path coverage (i.e., testing every possible link path), tests are typically closely tied to implementation.
+Therefore, adding more tests could result in increased maintenance workload.

 ## The Solution

-Fortunately, we don't even need to write a single test line to identify broken links.
-With typescript and the open source project I've been managing for the past few years, we can accomplish that: [typesafe-routes](https://github.com/kruschid/typesafe-routes).
-The idea is straightforward: all that needs to be ensured is that each route template and pathname originate from a predefined route tree, or, in other words, that there is only one source of truth for all routes.
+Fortunately, we don't even need to write a single line of test code to identify broken links.
+Through TypeScript and the open-source project I've been managing for the past few years, [typesafe-routes](https://github.com/kruschid/typesafe-routes), we can achieve exactly that.
+The concept is straightforward: we only need to ensure that every route template and pathname originate from a predefined route tree.
+In other words, there should be a single source of truth for all routes.

 ``` ts
 import { createRoutes, str } from "typesafe-routes";